WillDiego/cse15l-lab-reports/LabReport1.md

 At this point you should be connected to the remote server.
 If this does not work review the steps, if it still does not work you could contact one of course TAs.

 ## Step 3: Running Some Commands
-Now that you're remotely connected you can try typing in commands such as:
+Now that you're remotely connected you can try typing in commands.
+Some examples of commands to use are:
 ```
  cd ~
  cd